 7.1.
-We will decide how to respond in a responsible and appropriate manner under made within two weeks of the complaint having been received.
+We will decide how to respond in a responsible and appropriate manner under this Policy.
+Where appropriate, an investigation will be conducted as speedily and sensitively as possible.
+An official written record will be kept at each stage of the procedure.

+7.2.
+A decision as to whether a preliminary investigation should be carried out will be made within two weeks of the complaint having been received.
 Where this is not possible, the person making the complaint will receive an explanation of the delay.

-7.2.
-A decision as to whether a preliminary investigation should be carried out will be

 7.3.
-You are entitled to be accompanied by a relevant accredited union representative the concern will investigate (or delegate to an appropriate individual or third party if appropriate) your concern/s as follows:

-(if any) or a work colleague, throughout the procedure when reporting your concerns.
+You are entitled to be accompanied by a relevant accredited union representative (if any) or a work colleague, throughout the procedure when reporting your concerns.

 7.4.
-Should a formal investigation be initiated, the person to whom you have raised
+Should a formal investigation be initiated, the person to whom you have raised the concern will investigate (or delegate to an appropriate individual or third party if appropriate) your concern/s as follows: